 Example 7: A and B acquire property as joint tenants.
-A and B transfer to A, B, C, D, and E as joint tenants.
+A and B transfer the property to A, B, C, D and E as joint tenants.
 E is B's wife.
-No change in ownership because A and B, the transferors, are included among the transferees and are, therefore, "original transferors."
+No change in ownership because the joint tenancy of A, B, C, D, and E is a joint tenancy described in subdivision (b)(1) of this rule since A and B, the transferors, are included among the transferees and are, therefore, "original transferors."
 E, the wife of an "original transferor," is also an "original transferor."
 C and D are "other than original transferors."

 Example 8: A is the sole owner of property.
-A grants to A, B, and C as joint tenants.
-A is an "original transferor."
-B and C are "other than original transferors."
+A grants the property to A, B, and C as joint tenants.
+The joint tenancy of A, B, and C is a joint tenancy described in subdivision (b)(1) of this rule; A is an "original transferor," and B and C are "other than original transferors."
 A dies.
-A's interest passes by operation of law to B and C, resulting in a 100 percent change in ownership.
-Subsequently, B and C transfer to B, C, and D as joint tenants.
+A's interest in the property passes by operation of law to B and C, resulting in a 100 percent change in ownership because, after A's death, the only original transferor is no longer on title (as explained in subdivision (b)(1)(B) of this rule).
+Subsequently, B and C transfer the property to B, C, and D as joint tenants.
 D is A's husband.
-D does not become an "original transferor" because he did not acquire his interest from A during the period that A held an interest in the initial joint tenancy.
+Although, the joint tenancy of B, C, and D is a joint tenancy described in subdivision (b)(1) of this rule, D does not become an "original transferor" because he did not acquire his interest from A during the period that A held an interest in the initial joint tenancy of A, B, and C.

-Example 9: A transfers to A and B as joint tenants.
-A is an "original transferor," and B is an "other than original transferor."
+Example 9: A transfers property to A and B as joint tenants.
+The joint tenancy of A and B is a joint tenancy described in subdivision (b)(1) of this rule; A is an "original transferor," and B is an "other than original transferor."
 C is A's registered domestic partner.
-A and B, as joint tenants, transfer to A, B, and C as joint tenants.
-C is an "original transferor" because he is the registered domestic partner of an "original transferor."
+A and B, as joint tenants, transfer the property to A, B, and C as joint tenants.
+C is an "original transferor" because he is the registered domestic partner of an "original transferor." and acquired his interest in the joint tenancy during the period that A was an "original transferor."
 B becomes an "original transferor" because he is a transferor who is among the transferees.

-Example 10: A transfers to A and B as joint tenants.
-A is an "original transferor," and B is an "other than original transferor."
-A and B, as joint tenants, transfer to B and C as joint tenants.
+Example 10: A transfers property to A and B as joint tenants.
+The joint tenancy of A and B is a joint tenancy described in subdivision (b)(1) of this rule; A is an "original transferor," and B is an "other than original transferor."
+A and B, as joint tenants, transfer the property to B and C as joint tenants.
 B becomes an "original transferor."
 C is A's registered domestic partner.
-C is an "original transferor" because C was the registered domestic partner of an "original transferor" and C acquired an interest by means of a transfer from A.
+C is an "original transferor" because C was the registered domestic partner of A "an original transferor" and C acquired an interest by means of a transfer from A. C takes the place of A because C was A's registered domestic partner.
+Also, B remains on title as a transferor who is also a transferee, and thereby becomes an "original transferor."

 Example 11: A and B acquire real property as joint tenants.
 A and B transfer to B, C, and D, as joint tenants.
-66 2/3 percent change in ownership of the transferred interests because A is not one of the transferees.
+66 2/3 percent change in ownership of the transferred interests because A is not one of the transferrees.